List of General Hospital characters introduced in the 1990s: Kevin Collins

 Kevin Collins is a fictional character on the American soap opera General Hospital and its spin-off Port Charles.
 He was portrayed by Jon Lindstrom on General Hospital from 1993 to May 1997.
 Lindstrom remained on recurring status with the show appearing sporadically until 2002, while being a main cast member on spin-off Port Charles.
 Dr. Kevin Collins arrived in Port Charles in December 1993 in an attempt to rehabilitate his twin brother, serial killer Ryan Chamberlain.

-On January 9, 2013, after more than eight years off-screen, it was announced Lindstrom would return to General Hospital as Kevin.
+On January 9, 2013, it was announced Lindstrom would return to General Hospital as Kevin.
 He first aired on January 30.
+In 2015, Anthony Starke pinch-hit in the role when Lindstrom was unavailable.
+Lindstrom departed the role on January 6, 2026.